fluxcd/flux/README.md

 ## Installing

-For the minute you will have to build or use the container image `quay.io/weaveworks/fluxy`.
-The directory [`deploy/`](https://github.com/weaveworks/fluxy/tree/master/deploy) has example Kubernetes configuration and instructions for using it.
+For the minute you will have to build or use the container images `weaveworks/flux{d,svc}`.
+The directory [`deploy/`](https://github.com/weaveworks/flux/tree/master/deploy) has example Kubernetes configuration and instructions for using it.

 ## Developing

 ### Build

-Ensure the repository is checked out into $GOPATH/src/github.com/weaveworks/fluxy.
+Ensure the repository is checked out into $GOPATH/src/github.com/weaveworks/flux.
 Then, from the root,

 ```